 General Licensing Questions

 Yes, the LSLBC has enacted a rule as follows: §129.
-Licensure for Individuals with Military Training and Experience, and Military Spouses A. The board shall issue a license or registration to a military-trained applicant to allow the applicant to lawfully act as a contractor, residential building contractor, home improvement contractor, mechanical … Continued
+Licensure and Exemption of Exam for Individuals with Military Training and Experience, Military Spouses and Dependents [Formerly §321] A. The board shall issue a license or registration to an applicant who is a member of the military, including United States Department of Defense civilian … Continued

 There are no continuing education requirements for commercial, mold, or home improvement contractors/registrants.
-There are continuing education requirements for residential building contractors.
-A residential building contractor is required to complete a minimum of six (6) hours of continuing education annually by a board-approved provider (click HERE to view providers).
+There are continuing education requirements for residential construction contractors.
+A residential construction contractor is required to complete a minimum of six (6) hours of continuing education annually by a board-approved provider (click HERE to view providers).
 The contractor will maintain their … Continued

 If you are performing plumbing work valued at $10,000 or more including labor and materials, the law requires that you also hold a commercial plumbing license with the Louisiana State Licensing Board for Contractors.

 A Commercial license does not allow you to build a single residential home.
-A Residential license with the Residential Building Contractor classification is required for new home construction.
+A Residential license with the Residential Construction classification is required for new home construction.

 All bids, contracts, and advertisements must be in your properly licensed name.
 If you use a DBA, you must contract in your properly licensed name but you may add the name of your DBA behind the licensed name.
 Example 1: If John Doe Smith holds a license in his individual name, he can bid, … Continued